torson/knock-port/README.md

 ## How It Works
 - Step 1 (HTTP): client posts to a secret path.
-Firewall rules keep the HTTP endpoint stealthy and path-filtered.
+Firewall rules keep the HTTP endpoint stealthy (client doesn't receive the response) and path-filtered .
 - Step 2 (HTTPS): upon a valid step 1, HTTPS opens briefly for the requester IP to submit the second secret.
 On success, the target service port opens for a configured duration for that IP.

 ## Security Notes
 - HTTPS cannot be fully stealth due to TLS handshakes; keep the step-2 open window short.
-- Consider placing a hardened reverse proxy (Nginx) in front if desired.
+- Consider placing a hardened reverse proxy / WAF (Nginx for example) in front if desired (set `--waf-http-port`, `--waf-https-port`).
-- 2FA is supported and recommended for compromised-client scenarios.
+- 2FA is supported and recommended for compromised-client computer scenarios.
-- Use `--firewall-type iptables` only on systems that still default to iptables; modern distros translate iptables to nftables.
+- Use `--firewall-type iptables` on systems that still default to iptables; modern distros translate iptables to nftables.

 ## Operating Tips
 - Non-root: run with `--use-sudo` and configure `/etc/sudoers.d/` (see `var/knockport-sudoers.dist`).